Oklahoma court rejects ballot initiative on "personhood"

-OKLAHOMA CITY (Reuters) - The Oklahoma Supreme Court on Monday struck down a ballot initiative that sought voter approval of a so-called “personhood” amendment to the state constitution to define an embryo as a human being from the moment of conception.
+OKLAHOMA CITY, April 30 (Reuters) - The Oklahoma Supreme Court on Monday struck down a ballot initiative that sought voter approval of a so-called “personhood” amendment to the state constitution to define an embryo as a human being from the moment of conception.

 The ballot question would have asked Oklahoma voters to expand the definition of a human being to include a fertilized egg.
 But the state’s highest court said the proposed constitutional amendment was “void on its face” because the U.S. Supreme Court already has decided the issue.